jeryini/distributed-rss/README.md

     -host <arg>       database's host address
     -port <arg>       port on which the database is running
    ```

+   If the user does not pass any arguments then the following default values are used:

 2. Then run RSSDelegateWorker jar:
    ```java
    java -jar RSSDelegateWorker
    ```

-   The program accepts the following parameters:
+   The program accepts the following arguments:
    ```
    usage: java -jar RSSDelegateWorker
     -checkInterval <arg>   time in seconds for checking stalled feeds